 ‘An Unpublished Treatise by Isaac Casaubon against Pierre Du Moulin, 1610-1611.’

 Many of the letters of the German scholar Johannes Woverius of Hamburg were published in an abbreviated and censored form in 1618 (235 letters).
-I have acquired a great deal of new material, including copies of 112 unpublished letters, uncensored copies of 56 of the published letters, and several other manuscripts in Woverius’ hand.
-This material will enable a substantially new edition of the correspondence, it will supply the foundations of a new biography of Woverius, and it will allow the motives and methods of the censor to be studied in detail.
+I have acquired new manuscript material, including copies of 131 unpublished letters, uncensored copies of 68 of the published letters, and several other manuscripts in Woverius’ hand.
+This material enables a substantially new edition of the correspondence, and an entirely new study of Woverius, one which shows how ‘learned correspondences’ and the idea of the scholar were constructed by early modern editors.

 Jeroen de Keyser, ed.
 Francesco Filelfo: Collected Letters.
 Epistolarum Libri XLVIII, 4 vols, Alessandria, 2015.
 Renaissance Quarterly, 70, no. 4, Winter 2017, pp. 1469-72.